josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** And what has happened to our support?

-**Rosa Dietrich:** Sir, only the command ship can get through the wormholes - the other squadrons in the fleet are engaged in other sectors.
+**Rosa Dietrich:** Sir, the other squadrons in the fleet are engaged in other sectors.
+We're on our own.

 ## Level 1 Mission